sensemakersamsterdam/watersense2018/README.md

 It is an extension of the Waterbuoy project that has started in 2016.

-The SodaqSewer and the RTOSSewer folders are the programs that integrate all the possible sensors Both are a work in Progress.
+The SodaqSewer and the RTOSSewer folders are the programs that integrate all the possible sensors.
+Both are a work in Progress.

 The other folders are Arduino tests for the different sensors.